Iankimble/BLCH_Python/ProgramRequirements.md

 - An About section describing what your program is and what it does.
 This section

 <b>Features</b>
-should be a paragraph(5 to 6 complete sentences).
+should be a paragraph(3 -4 complete sentences).
 - A Key Feature section that describes the key functionalities/ features of your program.

 <b>Contributors</b>